morphHQ/runmorph/README.md

 - 🌐 Proxy capabilities for direct API access
 - 📝 Type-safe operations with full TypeScript support
 - 🗄️ Database adapter system for connection management

+> 	⚠️ **Private during the alpha phase**: This will be a fully free and open-source project.
+However, as we are fine-tuning the final aspects of the SDK, the package is currently accessible in a private repository.
+But you can gain access!
+[Simply join our Morph Community on Slack](https://join.slack.com/t/morphcommunity/shared_invite/zt-2tc1vo0n7-8lUPL8~D7wwjC4UmbujAUA) to get access before it goes public.

 ## Installation